Frostwithasideofsalt/STA_frostlands/README.md

 -use if brux is not working: https://cdn.discordapp.com/attachments/920094433368739850/933180502926590022/bruxfrostlands.zip

-(both of these issues don't exist in newer, contrib world version of frostlands. so go play that!)
+(both of the issues above don't exist in newer, contrib world version of frostlands, found built into the base game. so go play that!)

-This levelpack is made for more experenced players, as the levels are generally more diffuclt then the base game.

 SUPERTUX ADVANCE: https://github.com/KelvinShadewing/supertux-advance